Mental Health Counseling, M.A.

 Comprehensive Examination

-Students must pass a comprehensive examination after completing 48 credits in order to advance in the program.
+Students must pass a comprehensive examination in their last semester.
 The comprehensive exam consists of diagnosis, formulation, treatment planning, etc., of two case vignettes, one psychodynamic and one CBT treatment approach.
 Detailed information about and practice for the comprehensive exam is provided to students through multiple courses.

 Internship

-The 600-hour (approximately one year), unpaid internship is carried out in the second year.
+The 600-hour (approximately one year), unpaid internship is carried out in the second year, and requires 240 direct hours of psychotherapy.
 Our students have completed internships at various mental health agencies, clinics, hospitals, counseling centers, and specialized programs including domestic violence, substance abuse, and eating disorder settings.
 The internship is an opportunity to specialize in a treatment approach or client population or gain broad clinical training.

-The Brooklyn College MHC internship coordinator must approve all sites before students can begin their internship placements.
+The Brooklyn College MHC Director of Clinical Training must approve all sites before students can begin their internship placements.
 Approval decisions are based on the breadth and depth of experience offered at the site, in addition to the setting.
 In all cases, on-site supervision is required by a credentialed mental health professional with at least three years of appropriate professional experience.
 While the program maintains a list of approved internship sites, we encourage students to apply to additional sites of interest.

 Placement Requirements